Innovators Global Challenge FAQs

 Shortlisting – How does the shortlisting process work?

-Once applications are received on the 24th of June 2022, a shortlisting process will take place.
-We will notify successful candidates by the 30th of June.
-Six finalists will be chosen and will then have until Farnborough International Airshow on the 22nd of July to prepare their pitch for presentation in front of a judging panel of industry experts in the final.
+Once applications are received on the 25th of April, a shortlisting process will take place.
+We will notify successful candidates by the 2nd of May.
+Six finalists will be chosen and will then have until the Sustainable Skies Conference on the 14th of May to prepare their pitch for presentation in front of a judging panel of industry experts in the final.

-The final will be an in-person event, taking place at Farnborough International Airshow on the 22nd of June 2022, although the ability to join remotely will be option.
+The final will be an in-person event, taking place at Farnborough at the Sustainable Skies Conference on the 14th of May 2025, although the ability to join remotely will be option.

 In the shortlisting stage, the focus will be on the method by which the proposal tackles achieving net zero emission by 2050.
-In the final judging phase, more emphasis will be placed on the commercial viability and technical design.
+In the final judging phase, more emphasis will be placed on the commercial viability of your idea.

 All applications will be judged anonymously with only the team name visible to the judging and shortlisting panels.
 This is to ensure all teams are judged on an equal level for the competition.